tedkim97/tedkim97.github.io/about.md

 I try to not upload content that already exists on the internet (ex: these 5 numpy tips will blow your mind!!
 How to do a linear regression!!) unless I can (try) to add value to it.
 I try to upload posts for completeness and correctness - meaning that their might be a lot of redundant bits.

+If you have a really large monitor, I recommend keeping your window at half width.

 You can check out my [Github](https://github.com/tedkim97) or [Linkedin](https://www.linkedin.com/in/ted-kim/).

 ### Details about the Site